Chapter 9 - Japan – The Proof

 Japan is a nation of islands, roughly the size of California or Germany.
 The characteristics of this island nation – distinct and distant from the Western world – make Japan a perfect comparative tool for Western countries, particularly the United States.

 Next the Japanese turbo charged their country’s metamorphosis.
 A capitalist infrastructure was set up in short order: The currency, the yen, was put on the bi-metallic standard in 1871.
 This greatly facilitated international trade.
 The Land Tax Reform of 1873 strengthened property rights by allowing for private ownership of land and its use as collateral for loans.
-The Tokyo stock exchange opened its doors in 1878.
+The Tokyo Stock Exchange opened its doors in 1878.
 A central bank, the Bank of Japan (BOJ), was put in charge of the financial system in 1882.
 In 1886 compulsory schooling was introduced.
 These and other measures helped jumpstart the industrial modernization of the country.

 When the Japanese defeated the Russian navy in a short war in 1905, the world took notice.
 Admittedly, the victorious Japanese ships were mostly built by the British.
 But it would not be long before the Japanese perfected ship building along with other industries.
 Sadly, they used their fledgling industrial and military prowess to begin a brutal campaign of subjugation and exploitation of foreign peoples and lands, first in Korea and then in Chinese Manchuria and beyond.